MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

 You can turn on monitoring for your Java apps running in Azure App Service just with one selection, no code change required.
 The integration adds [Application Insights Java 3.x](./opentelemetry-enable.md?tabs=java) and autocollects telemetry.
 You can further apply extra configurations and [add your own custom telemetry](./opentelemetry-add-modify.md?tabs=java#modify-telemetry).

 > [!NOTE]
-> With Spring Boot Native Image applications, use the [Azure Monitor OpenTelemetry Distro / Application Insights in Spring Boot native image Java application](https://aka.ms/AzMonSpringNative) project instead of the Application Insights Java agent solution described below.
+> With Spring Boot Native Image applications, use the [Azure Monitor OpenTelemetry Distro / Application Insights in Spring Boot native image Java application](https://aka.ms/AzMonSpringNative) project instead of the Application Insights Java agent solution described here.

 #### Autoinstrumentation in the Azure portal